-Trees can be returned to our Community Nursery on January 4, 5, 6, 11, 12, or 13 during our regular Open Hours 9AM - noon.
+Trees can be returned to our Community Nursery beginning January 4th during our regular Open Hours 9AM - noon.
 We will notify you with more details and send a reminder soon after December 25th.

-For South San Jose residents: You may drop your tree off at the nursery location during the times listed above.
-You may also return the tree to our Martial Cottle Site on January 5th from 9AM - 3PM.
-Please let us know if these times won’t work for you and we will try our best to accommodate your request.
+Please let us know if these times won’t work for you and we will try our best to accommodate your schedule.